claytoninc/WizFi360_BeeLogger/README.md

 The system has only been logging for a day, but already intriguing data is shown.
 Once the day warms up, the weight of the hive drops as the bees go out to forage.
 There is even a weigh drop across a period of a few hours – possibly when the bees find a good source of nectar and communicate this to the rest of the hive.
 As expected, the cluster temperature stays warm, with other parts of the hive cooler.

+There is some drift in the accuracy of the scales, but as we are interested in trends rather than specifics, this should not be a problem.
 Over time it is expected that the hive weight will gradually increase as the honey stores increase.

 ## Conclusion